whypam/Express-Static-Route-Starter/README.md

 ### Choose Content

 1. Gather a few images and videos for your gallery.
-2. You may want to create a folder for images and another one for videos.
+2. You may need to create a folder for images and another one for videos if you definded separate static routes and folders for serving images and videos in `index.js`.
 3. Make sure the folder names match with Express static route setting in `index.js`.

 ### Add the content as HTML elements